kshaffer/corpusmusic/schedule.md

 #### Prep ####

-Read Chapters 4–5 of Ashley Burgoyne's dissertation (exact excerpt & link TBA).
+Read the following pages of Chapters 4–5 of Ashley Burgoyne's dissertation, ["Stochastic processes and database-driven musicology"](http://oatd.org/oatd/record?record=oai%5C:digitool.library.mcgill.ca%5C:107704):

+- p.
+123 through the end of the first partial paragraph on p.
+146
+- last paragraph of p.
+147 through the end of the first partial paragraph on p.
+148
+- last paragraph of p.
+152 through Table 4.3 on p.
+153
+- first full paragraph on p.
+155 through the end of the first partial paragraph on p.
+164
+- last partial paragraph on p.
+172 through the first partial paragraph on p.
+179
+- last paragraph of p.
+185 through p.
+191

 Tweet questions and discussions about the materials with the #corpusmusic hashtag.
 Collaborate on [Google Doc response](https://drive.google.com/a/colorado.edu/folderview?id=0B9o4hmKNoi6cYVZvRDNsaHlqcEk&usp=sharing).

 Then come up with some ideas for our collaborative group project based on this reading and our previous readings and discussions.